Updated: July 10, 2026

 6. Wander Through Bohemian San Telmo

 San Telmo is the city’s oldest neighborhood and a hub for tango, jazz, antiques, and historic architecture.
-On Sundays, Plaza Dorrego hosts a popular antique market that is well worth a visit.
+Time it for a Sunday if you can.
+That is when Plaza Dorrego hosts its popular antique market.

 7. Visit the Evita Museum